Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: PE Architecture Design

-EyerissV2 \cite{chen2019eyeriss} used row-stationary dataflow (originally introduced by Eyeriss \cite{chen2016eyerissdataflow} for dense tensor computations), while processing compressed data of sparse tensors that fit in the local and shared memories of PEs.
-Using statically known sparsity of weights, more NZ weights were allocated in the memory.
-For example, each PE in EyerissV2 can store up to 192 NZ weights.
-The mapping of different CONV and FC layers of AlexNet with row-stationary dataflow allocated 64--174 NZ weights, which corresponded to a total of 132--480 weights in the dense format (including zeros in the tensor).
+EyerissV2 \cite{chen2019eyeriss} used an enhanced row-stationary dataflow.
+By using statically known sparsity of weights, more NZ weights were allocated in local memories and global scratchpads.
+For example, each PE can store up to 192 NZ weights.
+Mappings of CONV and FC layers of AlexNet with row-stationary dataflow allocated 64--174 NZ weights, which corresponded to a total of 132--480 weights in the dense format.
 With in-PE data extraction logic, each PE only processed NZ values from CSC-encoded data.
-Thus, sparsity-aware dataflow optimizations or explorations can be performed with the information about the pre-known (or expected bounds of) sparsity-levels and the degree of value sharing.
-Consequently, optimized mappings of dataflows can be achieved for executing different topology of models and varying tensor sizes.
-For example, EyerissV2 accelerated CONV, FC, and depth-wise separable layers of varying sparsity with the row-stationary dataflow.
-While sparsity-aware dataflows bring regularity in the processing, they may result in considerable load imbalance, since different PEs may have a different amount of NZ values to process \cite{kim2017zena}.
-Exploiting such opportunities can speed-up the execution by about more than 32\% \cite{kim2017zena}, which is discussed later in section \ref{sec::load-balance}.
+Thus, sparsity-aware dataflow can be optimized with the pre-known (or expected bounds of) sparsity and value similarity.

 \mysubsubsection{Optimization opportunities}